jackieeth/bitcoin-world-assets/README.md

 ## What we learned

 We had to define **Bitcoin World Assets with Uncommon Sats** for highlighting this cryptographically valid and verifiable BTC asset class.
-To make BWAs more approachable, we had to visualize them in 2D and 3D as well as making their 3D data available for download so that world builders, game devs, or 3d developers can use these 3D data to build more on top of these assets.
+To make BWAs more approachable, we had to visualize them in 2D and 3D, as well as making their 3D data available for download so that world builders, game devs, or 3d developers can use these 3D data to build more on top of these assets.

 ## What's next for Bitcoin World Assets

-Currently, this is a BTC wallet asset inspection and 3D visualization website.
-We'd like to integrate the "building" aspect on top of these _root_ digital world assets as well as packaging this into a simple API call for future BWA developers.
+Currently, this is a website for inspecting BTC wallet assets and 3D visualization.
+We want to integrate the "building" aspect on top of these _root_ digital world assets as well as packaging this into a simple API call for future BWA developers.

 ## Getting Started